johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 ## Type Rule Stacking

 This notation makes it easy to establish the type of a term by stacking the type rules on one another.
-For example:
+Taking a very timple example, some diagrams will illustrate how this works:

 ```coffeescript
 (-> true)